 The Company is subject to the annual fee under Section 9010 of the ACA.
 The fee is allocated to individual health insurers based on the ratio of the amount of the entity's net premiums written during the preceding calendar year to the amount of the health insurance for any U.S. health risk that is written during the preceding calendar year.
 A health insurance entity's portion of the annual fee becomes payable once the entity provides health insurance for any U.S. health risk for each calendar year beginning on or after January 1, of the year the fee is due.
-Pursuant to the 2019 HIF moratorium (see Note 1), no HIF will be payable in 2019 and therefore there is no amount apportioned out of unassigned funds in 2018 representing an estimate of the 2019 HIF.
+The HIF was repealed by Congress, effective January 1, 2021.